print logo

 Who Needs a Permit?

-A Permit to Operate is required for each of the following pieces of equipment or ex-situ soil remediation projects:
+For general reference, each of the following pieces of equipment or ex-situ soil remediation projects will require a separate Permit to Operate:

 • Portable or stationary in-situ soil vapor extraction systems, ex-situ soil burners (rotary kiln), soil aeration, or soil excavations unless exempt.